According to the law, asylum seekers can be detained:

 - In accordance with Article 28 of the Dublin Regulation.

 Asylum seekers can be detained in the regular, accelerated or Dublin procedure.
-They can only be detained in the Aliens Centre or the Asylum Home and there are no legal provisions for detention at the border.
-In practice, most asylum seekers are detained in the Aliens Centre pending a Dublin transfer.
+They can only be detained in the Foreigners Centre or the Asylum Home.
+In practice, most asylum seekers are detained in the Foreigners Centre.

 The grounds for detention are normally listed in the detention decision.
 However, they are often not sufficiently justified, which is one of the main reasons why they are often successfully challenged before the court.

-Detention in the Dublin procedure or on any other ground that requires the risk of absconding to be is established is now unlawful following on from the 2019 judgment of the Supreme Court, as referred above.
-The only possible ground for detention in Slovenia until the appropriate amendments to the IPA will be made is in order to prevent security threats to the country or to the constitutional order of the Republic of Slovenia or if it is necessary to protect personal safety, property and other grounds related to public safety.
+Due to the judgment of the Supreme Court, detention of asylum seekers based on the Dublin procedure or any ground that required the risk of absconding to be established was unlawful, since the IPA did not contain any definition of the risk of absconding.
+One could only be detained to prevent security threats to the country or to the constitutional order of the Republic of Slovenia, or if it was necessary to protect personal safety, property and other grounds related to public safety.
+The definition of risk of absconding was included in the 2021 amendments to the IPA and hence the Migration directorate can again detain on this basis since November 2021.

-Individuals in return procedures are also detained in the Aliens Centre, primarily designed for that purpose.
-If they express the intention to apply for asylum they can be transferred to the Asylum Home or continue to be detained in the Aliens Centre on the grounds of a new detention decision, if it is determined that they have expressed an intention to seek asylum only in order to frustrate the procedure of return.
+Individuals in return procedures are also detained in the Foreigners Centre, primarily designed for that purpose.
+If they express the intention to apply for asylum, they can be transferred to the Asylum Home or continue to be detained in the Foreigners Centre on the grounds of a new detention decision, if it is determined that they have expressed an intention to seek asylum only in order to frustrate the procedure of return.
+1,062 asylum seekers expressed their intention to apply for international protection in the Foreigners Centre.

 Article 84(1) IPA.